 What questions should you ask a personal injury lawyer before hiring one?
-Below are the top 12 to help make sure you get the best attorney for you.
+Below are the top ones to help make sure you get the best attorney.

 It’s always difficult when looking for third-party help of any kind.
 When you need to find an accountant, build a new patio, or fix your heating and air conditioning, you thoroughly investigate the person you want to do the work.
 Why don’t more people do the same with their personal injury lawyer?
 Ask these questions to find the best one for your needs: